Bringing in the Great Outdoors with Retractable Windows and Air Curtains Boosts Grill & Bar’s Sales

 Another customizing feature is the five 72-inch-long Commercial High Performance (CHC-10) model air curtains in the bar area, which are powder coated to match the Irish green decor’s color.
 Berner used the RAL color standard to match O’Toole’s green and sent a sample to Wadle for approval before manufacturing.
 The enclosed patio features two 96-inch-long Industrial Direct Drive (IDC-12) model air curtains with a custom bronze color to match the brown ceiling and exposed spiral round ductwork.

 O’Toole’s air curtain performance was so successful, Wadle ordered six more air curtains for the newly-opened second location, Too Ra Loo, a family-restaurant in neighboring Rochester, Mich., named after the Irish lullaby.
 Too Ra Loo’s conversion from a former Middle-Eastern cuisine to a family-style restaurant also included retractable windows and the air curtains, which are even more critical for preventing emissions, since vehicles idle at a stoplight 10 yards away.

-The fact Wadle never hesitated to include air curtains when planning his new Too Ra Loo location’s remodel is a testament that the technology works and can improve any restaurant’s indoor environment, save energy and increase sales.
+The fact Wadle never hesitated to include air curtains when planning his new Too Ra Loo location’s remodeling is a testament that the technology works and can improve any restaurant’s indoor environment, save energy, and increase sales.